 While there are several bandwidth modifier values, PacketCable E-MTAs are required to send and receive only the bandwidth modifier with a value of "AS".
-In order to interoperate with elements that will use additional bandwidth modifier values, CMSS compliant implementations MUST translate only the bandwidth modifier (b=) of "AS".
+In order to interoperate with elements that will use additional bandwidth modifier values, CMSS compliant implementations MUST convey only the bandwidth modifier (b=) of "AS" in SDP passed from CMSS to NCS/TGCP, unless provisioned to the contrary.
+There are some SDP interworking issues that are solved by configuration of CMSS compliant implementations.